aaron-grau/curic/sql/readings/heredocs.md

 db.execute(query)
 ```

-This replaces `<<-SQL` with the text on the next line, up to the closing `SQL`.
-We could use any string for the start and end of a heredoc; `SQL` is just the convention when we are embedding SQL code.
+This replaces `<<-SQL` with the text on the next line, up to the closing
+`SQL`.
+We could use any string for the start and end of a heredoc; `SQL` is
+just the convention when we are embedding SQL code.

-A heredoc produces a string just like quotes does, and it will return into the place where the opening statement is.
-You can think of the above code as looking like this:
+A heredoc produces a string just like quotes do, and returns it into the place
+where the opening statement is.
+You can think of the above code as looking
+like this:

 ```ruby
 query = "SELECT * FROM posts JOIN comments ON comments.post_id = posts.id"